hbctraining/reproducibility-tools/lessons/06_Github_remote2.md

 Click on the 'Edit' option or the pencil icon in the top right-hand corner of the document.
 You will now be able to edit the file and add some new text. **We are going to make two edits to this file!**

 1. We want to add some comments above the "Square function".
 This comment provides the resources from which we obtained and adapted this code.
-You can copy the text provided below and paste it into your document.
+You can **copy the text provided below and paste it into your document**.

 ```
 # Square function